Skip to content

 custom-storage.tsTypeScript

-import type { ProcessStorage, ProcessState, ProcessStatus } from '@justscale/process'
+import type { ProcessStorage, ProcessState, ProcessStatus } from '@justscale/core/process'

 class RedisProcessStorage implements ProcessStorage {